evanx/webserva/README.md

 Later we will support archiving hashes, lists, sets, zsets and geos.

-We will publish the archive via CloudFlare on the domain `cdn.redishub.com` so that the data that you make public can be served in volume by CloudFlare.
-This means that data accessed from some region of the globe, will be cached there for 3 minutes, and served immediately by CloudFlare.

-Ideally the archive should be seamless, although read-only requests might be HTTP redirected to get unmodified data:
+Ideally the archive should be seamless, although read-only requests might be HTTP redirected to:
-- `cdn.redishub.com` for data not modified for some time
-- `replica.redishub.com` for data that has been replicated since it was last modified
+- `cdn.webserva.com` for warm data not recently modified, that has been granted "open" access
+- `replica.webserva.com` for reading hot data with a client certs i.e. private access

 #### Who is WebServa?